 Direct personal response

+If you apply and receive an offer of redress through the National Redress Scheme (the Scheme), you can choose to have a direct personal response.
 It is important for you decide whether a direct personal response is right for you.
 It could be helpful to speak to a support person, such as a friend, family member, counsellor, or Redress Support Service to help you make this decision.
 You can find a list of Redress Support Services at nationalredress.gov.au/support.

 Refer to the Direct personal response fact sheet for further information.